tracycobrien/bamazon/README.md

     * Add New Product

-  * If a manager selects `View Products for Sale`, the app should list every available item: the item IDs, names, prices, and quantities.
+  * If a manager selects `View Products for Sale`, the app lists every available item: the item IDs, names, prices, and quantities.

-  * If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.
+  * If a manager selects `View Low Inventory`, then it lists all items with an inventory count lower than five.

-  * If a manager selects `Add to Inventory`, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+  * If a manager selects `Add to Inventory`, my app will display a prompt that will let the manager "add more" of any item currently in the store.

   * If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.

 - - -
-###  Manager View
+###  Screenshots

-[]
+[good news your item is in stock] (goodnewsyourorderisinstock.jpeg) [view products for sale] (ViewProducts.jpeg)
+[view low inventory] (restockinventory.jpeg)
+[add to inventory] (updatedquanity.jpeg)
+[add new product] (AddANewProduct.jpeg)
+[what would you like to purchase] (whatwouldyouliketopurchase.jpeg) [remove a product] (removeaproduct.jpeg)